tglanz/quail/readme.md

-# quaile - for bevy
+# quail - for bevy